Solving

 Difference between max_step and time_step:

-• time_step defines how often the solution is output.
+max_stepcontrols the maximum internal step size used by the solver.time_stepdefines how often the solution is output.
 It does not modify how the integration method works.
 However, events are evaluated at each time step, so a smaller time step may detect higher frequency events.

 Other Options

-• plot=False:
+plot=False:

-Disables the automatic plotting of variables marked with .to_plot().
+Disables the automatic plotting of variables marked with.to_plot(). -

-• verbose=True:
+verbose=True:

 Prints useful information about the solver, performance, and triggered events.